connctd/digitalstrom/README.md

 ### Inititialization

 The initialization processes several tasks.
-An application login will be performed in order to receive the session token.
+An application login will be performed in order to receive the ``session token``.
 This token will kept in memory and used for future requests.
 After a successful login, the complete structure and circuits will be requested.
+The ``session token``` will be refreshed automatically.

     err := account.Init()

-# Documentation